Distributed Optimisation with Linear Equality and Inequality Constraints using PDMM

 \subsection{Asynchronous IEQ-PDMM}

 In practice, synchronous algorithm operation implies the presence of a global clocking system between nodes.
 Clock synchronisation, however, in particular in large-scale heterogeneous sensor networks, can be cumbersome.
 In addition, due to the heterogeneous nature of the sensors/agents, processors that are fast either because of high computing power or because of small workload per iteration, must wait for the slower processors to finish their iteration.
 Asynchronous algorithms partly overcome these problems as there is much more flexibility regarding the use of the information received from other processors.
-Here, at each iteration, a single node, or possibly a subset of nodes chosen at random, are activated.
+Asynchronous IEQ-PDMM can be seen as a special case of stochastic IEQ-PDMM when we update a set of auxiliary variables simultaneously.
+That is, at each iteration, a single node, or possibly a subset of nodes chosen at random, are activated.
 More formally, let $(\zeta^{(k)})_{k\in\mathbb{N}}$ denote an i.i.d.\ random process defined on a common probability space such that $\zeta^{(k)} \subseteq 2^{\cal V}$ denotes a set of indices indicating which nodes will be updated at iteration $k$.
 Hence, $\zeta^{(k)}$ denotes the set of {\em active nodes} at iteration $k$.
-Asynchronous IEQ-PDMM can be seen as a specific case of stochastic IEQ-PDMM when we define the entries of $U^{(k)}$ as
+Asynchronous IEQ-PDMM can be seen as a specific case of stochastic IEQ-PDMM when we define the entries of $\xi^{(k)}$ as